Vertically Graded Fe-Ni Alloys with Low Damping and a Sizeable Spin-Orbit Torque: Introduction

-Previous studies~\cite{Tang2020, Liu2020a, Tao2022FePt} show SOTs that switch perpendicular magnetization in prototype ``Type-Z'' devices~\cite{Fukami2016b} in $\sim$10 nm thick single-layer $L1_0$ FePt with vertical compositional gradients.
+Previous studies show SOT-induced perpendicular switching in ``Type-Z'' devices~\cite{Fukami2016b} consisting of $\sim$10 nm thick single-layer FePt with compositional gradients~\cite{Tang2020, Liu2020a, Tao2022FePt}.
 More broadly, SOTs have been reported in single-layer FM-HM alloys in which a 3$d$ transition-metal ferromagnet (e.g., Fe or Co) is mixed with a heavy element (e.g., Pt or a rare-earth metal)~\cite{Tang2020, Liu2020a, Tao2022FePt, Zhu2020c, Lee2020b, Zhang2020a, CespedesBerrocal2021, Zhu2021c, Liu2022BulkSOT}.
 Yet, these single-layer FM-HM systems possess high damping -- e.g., effective damping parameter of $\alpha_{\mathrm{eff}} \approx 3 \times 10^{-2}$ for FePt \cite{Chen2012FePt, Ma2015}, which is an order of magnitude greater than $\alpha_{\mathrm{eff}}$ for many other FMs~\cite{Schoen2017c}.
 Thus, the previous approach to single-layer FMs is unsuitable for Type-Y SOT devices that require low damping.

 To pursue low damping, we examined 10 nm thick single-layer FMs with asymmetric compositional gradients of ferromagnetic Fe and Ni [Fig.~\ref{fig:SHE}(b)].
 We opted for alloys of Fe and Ni because (1) Fe has the lowest Gilbert damping among elemental FMs~\cite{Schoen2017c, Oogane2006} and (2) Ni has the strongest spin-orbit coupling among elemental FMs~\cite{Du2014b, Keller2019}.
 Considering these attributes, we hypothesized the vertically graded FeNi alloys to be viable single-layer FMs that exhibit low damping \emph{and} strong SOTs for power-efficient devices.